In 2021, twenty-six organizations serving the Ashland County community received grants totaling $245,221.

 While most of our grants are awarded in response to grant applications or at the direction of donors, we also make grants proactively when possible.
 We use unrestricted funds to make these strategic grants based on needs and opportunities in our community.

-Ashland County Cancer Association received a grant for startup expenses for the new transit van program.
+Ashland County Cancer Association received a grant for the client transportation program.

 Donor-Advised Fund Grants